 These are all basic questions we should be asking ourselves when we want to sell a product or service online.
 Why?
 Unless you define WHO you want to sell to you won’t know HOW to reach your customers.

-In this article we’ll show you why it’s important to define who your customers actually are and how to do that.
+In this article we’ll show you why it’s important to define your customers personas.
 Read on to start your journey towards effectively targeting and reaching the best customers for your business.

 Why define your customers

-We live in an age where customers are armed with so many ways to find products and services online.
+We live in an age where customers have so many ways to find products and services online.
 Customers are bombarded with marketing messages everyday.

-In fact, it’s estimated by marketing experts that a person sees between 4000-10,000 marketing messages in a single day!
+In fact, marketing experts estimate that a person sees between 4000-10,000 marketing messages in a single day!
 Search engines, social media channels, YouTube ads…there are so many ways to broadcast a sales message.
 Whether a customer is on a Smartphone, tablet, laptop or home PC we are all subconsciously being exposed to marketing messages ALL DAY LONG.

 How can a business or brand be heard above all that marketing noise?
 This question is precisely the reason why you should start to define your customers.

 If you want to effectively reach customers who might be interested in your product you’ll need to learn about them first.
 This will help you to ‘target’ them.